 The Social Security Administration offers two different types of benefits to people with disabilities: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Both are available to people living with disabilities, but the amount of money you receive and the way the SSA determines your benefits vary between the two.

 SSI, instead of depending on work credits, is based on age, disability, and current income.
-That’s because SSI is meant to supplement wages that you are already getting, not replace those that you can no longer earn.
+That’s because SSI is meant to supplement wages you are already getting, not replace those you can no longer earn.

-The benefits that SSI recipients receive are usually lower than those of SSDI recipients, but states often help compensate people who are getting SSI.
+The benefits SSI recipients receive are usually lower than those of SSDI recipients, but states often help compensate people who are getting SSI.
 If you’re not sure which one applies to you, you can always ask a lawyer from our firm who can assess your situation and tell you what your options are.